NC hair salon employees to sue state over right to work

 CHARLOTTE, N.C.
 (FOX 46 CHARLOTTE) – After a noon deadline to allow hair salons to reopen came and went Monday, an attorney representing at least a dozen employees says he will sue the governor “this week.”

-“All my bulls are still coming,” said Adele Ange, who owns Adele’s Salon in Martin County.
+“All my bills are still coming,” said Adele Ange, who owns Adele’s Salon in Martin County.
 “I haven’t received any unemployment, any help yet.”

 Ange is part of a group called “Hair is Essential.”
 She says she is ready to get back to work even if it means going to court.